benhmoore/Argon/README.md

 fresh.user.signin( { user:['businessPro', 'hardPassword']}, callback );
 ```

-Or you might like to just create a user, without signing out of your current user.
+Or you might like to just create a user without signing out of your current user.
 Again, a callback function can optionally be provided.
 ```javascript
 fresh.user.create( { user:['another', 'insanePassword']}, callback );
 ```